Caesars Promo Code: Get a free bet up to $1250 on Today's NCAA Basketball Games

 Which NCAA Basketball Games can I bet on through Caesars Sportsbook to qualify for this promo code offer?

+There are many college basketball games on tonight, and if we look at the ACC, there are some very intriguing matchups.
+Notre Dame and Boston College have had mixed results this year, and they'll square off in Chestnut Hill while Syracuse travels down to Louisville to take on a struggling Cardinals squad.
+Later on in the night, Pitt, who are 10-4, host #11 Virginia in what should be a highly entertaining affair.

-Tonight, there are many college basketball teams taking the floor.
-One matchup that stands out includes the #1 team in the nation, the Purdue Boilermakers, hosting Rutgers, their Big Ten Foes.
-Purdue, at home, looks to win their 14th straight, and there are plenty of teams competing across all conferences to bet on, so don't hesitate to take advantage of this great offer courtesy of Caesars Sportsbook.
+There are many NCAA basketball teams competing tonight across all conferences, so don't hesitate to take advantage of this great offer courtesy of Caesars Sportsbook.

 Up To $1,250 Back On Your First Bet + 1000 Tier Credits + 1000 Reward Credits® with Caesars Sportsbook